 Construction Activity.
 In the context of Chapter 18.64 (Stormwater Runoff Pollution Control), "construction activity" means activities subject to NPDES Construction Permits.
-These include construction projects resulting in land disturbance of five acres or more.
 These activities include clearing and grubbing, grading, excavating, and demolition.

 Construction Contractor Base.
 Office, and indoor and/or outdoor storage facilities operated by, or on behalf of a contractor licensed by the State of California for storage of large equipment, vehicles, and/or other materials commonly used in the individual contractor's type of business; storage of scrap materials used for repair and maintenance of contractor's own equipment; and buildings or structures for uses such as repair facilities.
 Includes building contractors, landscape contractors, sign contractors, etc.